EXPLAINER: What hazards are posed by Hawaii's Mauna Loa?

 It’s about 200 miles (320 kilometers) south of Hawaii’s most populous island, Oahu, where the state capital, Honolulu, and beach resort Waikiki are both located.

-Mauna Loa’s volume is estimated to be at least 18,000 square miles (75,000 square kilometers), making it the world’s largest volcano when measured from the ocean floor to its summit.
+Mauna Loa’s volume is estimated to be at least 18,000 cubic miles (75,000 cubic kilometers), making it the world’s largest volcano when measured from the ocean floor to its summit.

 WHERE IS MAUNA LOA ERUPTING FROM?

-Note: This story has been corrected to express Mauna Loa’s volume in cubic miles and cubic kilometers, instead of in square miles and square kilometers.